Topics Opinion Exchange Meeting with Mr. Dao Hong Lan, Minister of Health of Vietnam" was held.

 In addition to supplying pharmaceuticals, Japanese companies' activities to contribute to Vietnamese healthcare and patients in various ways were also introduced.

-Ms. Jyunmi Maruyama (Sumitomo Pharma), a member of the Global Health Subcommittee of the International Committee of the Pharmaceutical Association of Japan, introduced Sumitomo Pharma's efforts to promote the proper use of antimicrobial agents and contribute to the fight against drug resistance, and the drug sensitivity surveillance study being conducted at major hospital facilities in Vietnam from 2019 Based on the data obtained from the study, we are working on capacity building in the treatment of infectious diseases to enable evidence-based selection and use of antimicrobial agents. the second drug susceptibility surveillance study was launched in February 2023 with the permission of the Vietnamese Ministry of Health.
+Ms. Jyunmi Maruyama (Sumitomo Pharma), a member of the Global Health Subcommittee of the JPMA International Affairs Committee, introduced Sumitomo Pharma's efforts to promote the proper use of antimicrobial agents and contribute to the fight against drug resistance, and introduced the drug sensitivity surveillance study being conducted at major hospital facilities in Vietnam from 2019 Based on the data obtained from the study, we are working on capacity building in the treatment of infectious diseases to enable evidence-based selection and use of antimicrobial agents. the second drug susceptibility surveillance study was launched in February 2023 with the permission of the Vietnamese Ministry of Health.
 The ceremony to launch the study was held in Hanoi, Vietnam to commemorate the 50th anniversary of the establishment of diplomatic relations between Japan and Vietnam.

-Dr. Maruyama introduced the project for promoting proper use of medicines using medication support tools through clinical pharmacists in Vietnam as an initiative of the Access Group of the Global Health Subcommittee of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ).For three years from FY2019 to FY2021, the project is working with the National Center for Global Medical Medical Research Center (NCGM) Pharmacy Department and the Council for the Appropriate Use of Drugs, in collaboration with the Council for the Appropriate Use of Drugs, the project is promoting the appropriate use of medicines in the northern region of Vietnam, centered on Bac Mai Hospital, and continued active online activities during the pandemic.
+Mr. Maruyama introduced the project for promoting proper use of medicines using medication support tools through clinical pharmacists in Vietnam as an initiative of the Access Group of the Global Health Subcommittee of the JPMA International Affairs Committee.For three years from FY2019 to FY2021, the Access Group, in collaboration with the National Center for Global Medical Research (NCGM) Pharmacy Department and the Council for Proper Use of Drugs, Inc. Medical Research Center (NCGM) Pharmacy Department and the Council for the Appropriate Use of Drugs, in collaboration with the Council for the Appropriate Use of Drugs, the project is promoting the appropriate use of medicines in the northern region of Vietnam, centered on Bac Mai Hospital, and continued active online activities during the pandemic.
 Medication support tools, some of which can be distributed to Vietnamese patients and learned with their families at home, have received high praise.
 In the future, we plan to implement a new project with the cooperation of the National Cancer Center.

-Mr. Ryosho Imai (Takeda Pharmaceutical Company Limited), Vice Chairman of the Pharmaceutical Manufacturers Association of Japan (PMAJ) International Committee Asia Subcommittee, introduced Takeda's activities on dengue fever and the Japan-Vietnam bilateral project on hereditary angioedema (HAE), a rare disease.
+Mr. Ryosho Imai, Vice Chairperson (Takeda) of the JPMA International Affairs Committee's Asia Subcommittee, introduced Takeda's activities on dengue fever and the Japan-Vietnam bilateral project on hereditary angioedema (HAE), a rare disease.
 The Vietnamese Ministry of Health showed great interest in the dengue fever vaccine and the efforts to prevent and control the disease through industry-academia-government collaboration, especially since dengue fever is a serious disease in Vietnam.
 The company has already applied to the Vietnamese authorities for registration of its dengue fever vaccine and HAE treatment, and requested that the review process proceed without delay for the sake of Vietnamese patients.

 Closing remarks

 So far, three joint symposiums have been held between PMDA and the Vietnamese Drug Administration.
-As a platform for the public and private sectors of the two countries to deepen mutual understanding and better develop pharmaceutical regulations in both countries, the Pharmaceutical Association of Japan has fully supported the holding of the symposium.
+The JPMA has fully supported the holding of the symposium as a platform for the public and private sectors of the two countries to deepen mutual understanding of pharmaceutical affairs in both countries and for better development of pharmaceutical regulations.
 Discussions are underway for the next symposium to be held at the end of 2023.
 Mr. Dao Hong Lan, Minister of Health of Vietnam, said at the closing of the meeting, "The Vietnamese Ministry of Health always provides opportunities to exchange views like this one, and if there are any matters that require further discussion, we are always willing to exchange views.
-We hope that the Pharmaceutical Association will always be ready to discuss with the Vietnamese side.
+We hope that the JPMA will always be ready to discuss with the Vietnamese side.
 We hope that cooperation between the public and private sectors in Japan and Vietnam will be further strengthened and that the improvement of access to medicines in both countries will be accelerated in the future.

-( Masayo Higashiyama, Leader, Vietnam Team, Asia Committee, International Committee)
+( Masayo Higashiyama, Leader, Vietnam Team, Asia Committee, International Affairs Committee)